Victorxxiv/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line ; Write a script that duplicates the last line of the file iacta 10-no_more_js  ; script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11-directories  ; script that counts the number of directories and sub-directories in the current directory. : The current and parent directories should not be taken into account. and Hidden directories should be counted.
+12-newest_files ; Create a script that displays the 10 newest files in the current directory.
+Requirements: One file per line and Sorted from the newest to the oldest